SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 # Logic
 A library for interfacing with the CCL (Configurable Custom Logic) peripherals on modern AVR MCUs.
-Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to tinyAVR 0/1-series parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to 2-series and Dx-series by [Spence Konde](https://github.com/SpenceKonde)
+Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to tinyAVR 0/1-series parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to 2-series and Dx-series, Ex-series, and SD-series by [Spence Konde](https://github.com/SpenceKonde)
 Correction of several issues on the tinyAVR parts and adaptation of examples by [Spence Konde](https://github.com/SpenceKonde).

 All of the examples assume the use of megaTinyCore, MegaCoreX or DxCore as appropriate (code is generally directly portable between megaAVR 0-series, tinyAVR 2-series and AVR Dx-series parts, minor modifications may be required for porting to or from tinyAVR 0/1-series parts).

-This document is focused on the Dx-series parts.
-For information on this library relating to the megaAVR or tinyAVR parts, see the version of this document included with MegaCoreX or megaTinyCore.
+This library is easy to update for more parts as long as they're well behaved.
+Support for a part family does not imply that a core is available, as adding support for parts to that is more complicated.

 More information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf) and the datasheet for the part in question.

-## Pin availability and Quick Reference (Dx-series)
+## Pin availability and Quick Reference (Dx/Ex-series)

 Logic Block |  IN0-2  | OUT | ALT OUT | Availability  | Notes:
 ------------|---------|-----|---------|---------------|-----------------------------